pughlab/dunovo/README.md

 `$ align-families.py families.tsv > families.msa.tsv`

 This step aligns each family of reads, but it processes each strand separately.
-It can be parallelized with the `-p` option.
+It can be parallelized with the `--processes` option.

 By default, this uses the [Kalign2](http://msa.sbc.su.se/cgi-bin/msa.cgi) multiple sequence alignment algorithm.
-Use `-a mafft` to select MAFFT instead.
+Use `--aligner mafft` to select MAFFT instead.
 Kalign2 is reccommended, as its results are of similar accuracy and it's 7-8x faster.

 #### 4. Build duplex consensus sequences from the aligned families.

-`$ make-consensi.py families.msa.tsv -1 duplex_1.fa -2 duplex_2.fa`
+`$ make-consensi.py families.msa.tsv --dcs1 duplex_1.fa --dcs2 duplex_2.fa`

 This calls a consensus sequence from the multiple sequence alignments of the previous step.
 It does this in two steps: First, single-strand consensus sequences (SSCSs) are called from the family alignments, then duplex consensus sequences are called from pairs of SSCSs.

-When calling SSCSs, by default 3 reads are required to successfully create a consensus from each strand (change this with `-r`).
+When calling SSCSs, by default 3 reads are required to successfully create a consensus from each strand (change this with `--min-reads`).
 Quality filtering is done at this step by excluding bases below a quality threshold.
-By default, no base with a PHRED quality less than 20 will contribute to the consensus (change this with `-q`).
+By default, no base with a PHRED quality less than 20 will contribute to the consensus (change this with `--qual`).
 If no base passes the threshold or there is no majority base, `N` will be used.

 The duplex consensus sequences are created by comparing the two SSCSs.
 For each base, if they agree, that base will be used.
 If they disagree, the IUPAC ambiguity code for the two bases will be used.
 Note that a disagreement between a base and a gap will result in an `N`.